Etretat Normandy, France Travel Guide

 Confirm your onward transportation from Etretat the day before you go.

 Hiring a car is a popular option, especially if you plan to explore beyond Etretat.
-Major international companies like Hertz, Europcar, and Avis have offices in Le Havre (often by the railway station or city center).
+Major international companies like Hertz, Europcar, and Avis have offices in Le Havre (often by the train station or city center).

 The main public transit in Etretat is the local bus network operated by LIA.